HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

-teams propose that the DCP use [<span class="underline">SpaceTx Format</span>](https://spacetx-starfish.readthedocs.io/en/latest/sptx-format/index.html), a format that groups and indexes a potentially very large number of two dimensional images, forming 5-dimensional tensors over (time, channel, z, y, x).
+teams propose that the DCP use [<span class="underline">SpaceTx Format</span>](https://spacetx-starfish.readthedocs.io/en/latest/sptx-format/index.html), a format that groups and indexes a potentially very large number of two dimensional images, forming 5-dimensional tensors over (time, fluorescence channel, z, y, x).
 These dimensions are fairly consistent across imaging domains and will likely generalize to other use cases.
 SpaceTx created this format because they were unable to find an existing format that